 Blogging is an important part of gaining customers and establishing trust and credibility with a target market.
 This is especially true in the world of B2B marketing, where clients have more advanced solutions that require a degree of expertise or understanding to explain to prospects.

-Research indicates that not only is content marketing important for creating an authoritative brand, it’s also substantially less expensive than outbound forms of marketing.
+Research indicates that not only is content marketing important for creating an authoritative brand, but it’s also substantially less expensive than outbound forms of marketing.
 When you’re looking for a marketing agency to work with, spend some time looking at their blog.
 When was it last updated?
 How many posts do they have?

 It’s probably not realistic to expect a marketing agency to publish multiple posts per day in the way that a media company might.
 Still, if an agency is going to have a blog on its website – and most of them should – there should be some effort made to keep it relatively updated.